 The correct way to treat trigger finger is not to cool it down

-In this article, I will tell you three things:
+In this article, I will explain three things:

-• If you know the cause of trigger finger, you can avoid serious problems.
+• If you understand the cause of trigger finger, you may be able to avoid it becoming severe.

-It is a research-based article, so the information is reliable.
+This article is based on published research, so the information is reliable.

-Of course, there are exceptions, such as cases where there is internal bleeding in the joint, but generally there is no point in applying ice.
-In fact, it can have negative consequences.
+Of course, there are exceptions, such as cases involving internal bleeding inside a joint, but in most cases there is no real benefit to cooling it.
+In fact, it may even lead to negative consequences.

 Research shows that when inflammation occurs, your body is working hard to repair the damage.